Estate Planning Attorneys

 Wills and Trusts Frequently Asked Questions

 What is a Letter of Instruction?
-These is a valuable document since many times the executor is unaware of the assets in the estate and the location of the assets.
+This is a valuable document since, many times, the Executor is unaware of the assets in the estate and the location of the assets.
 A good letter from the Decedent goes a long way toward tracking and locating assets.

-What is “per stirpes” and “per capita” ?
+What are “per stirpes” and “per capita” ?
 Per stirpes means “on the head of” and directs a beneficiary’s share to his issue based upon what he would receive.
-Per capita divides equally among the beneficiaries and does not limit it to what the initial beneficiary would have gotten.
-For example, if you say “to my children but if any of them do not survive me, then to their children per stirpes” it means that the children of the deceased child would take that child’s share.
-In other words, it doesn’t reduce the share to the living children.
-If you said per capita, then the grandchildren AND the surviving children would get equal shares.
+Per capita divides equally among the heirs, not limiting it to what the initial beneficiary would have gotten.
+For example, if you say, “to my children, but if any of them do not survive me, then to their children per stirpes,” it means that the children of the deceased child would take that child’s share.
+In other words, it doesn’t reduce the percentage of living children.
+If you said per capita, the grandchildren AND the surviving children would get equal shares.

 How is property distributed without a Will?
-By operation of law – like joint accounts and joint tenancy property or by operation of contract like beneficiary designation of life insurance, annuities and IRAs.
+By operation of law – like joint accounts and joint tenancy property or by process of contracts like the beneficiary designation of life insurance, annuities, and IRAs.

 What are the formal requirements for a Will?
-In PA there are very few actually – writing signed at the end will do it.
-Can even be in your own handwriting.
-If these are not “self proved” then the signature will need to be attested to at the time of probate.
+In PA, there are very few actually – writing signed at the end will do it.
+It can even be in your handwriting.
+If these are not “self-proved,” the signature must be attested to during probate.

 What is a self-proving Will?
 Signed before witnesses and a notary – it can be taken to probate court without the need for further proof of the signature.

-Does a trust protect my assets from a nursing home?
+Does a Trust protect my assets from a nursing home?
 Not every trust does this.
-Some insurance salesmen would have you believe that a revocable trust can keep assets safe and this is not true at all and in fact can make some assets (family home for example) available instead of exempt.
+Some insurance salesmen would have you believe that a revocable Trust can keep assets safe, and this is not true at all and can make some assets (family home, for example) available instead of exempt.

-Should I use a corporate trustee?
-Short answer, unless you really really need large scale administration then no, a thousand times no.
+Should I use a corporate Trustee?
+Short answer: unless you need large-scale administration, then no, a thousand times no.

 Do trusts save taxes?
-No. They are actually taxed at higher rates than individuals.
-What they do permit is to take action that will eventually save assets that would have been subject to expenses and taxes if kept in an individuals name too long.
-They are excellent tools for long term care planning.
+No. They are taxed at higher rates than individuals.
+What they permit is to take action that will eventually save assets that would have been subject to expenses and taxes if kept in an individual’s name too long.
+They are excellent tools for long-term care planning.

 Contact Us Today!